ThanushSupra/ThanushSupra/README.md

 # 💫 About Me:
 Hey there!
 I’m Thanush Supramaniam, a Computer Science student at the University of Guelph, specializing in AI & ML,  who thrives on crafting creative tech solutions, sharing insights, and empowering others in their learning journeys.
-Right now, I’m building my personal portfolio website, relearning Python, and currently learning more on Machine Learning and AI Agents!<br>
+Right now, I’m building my personal portfolio website, relearning Python, building a website for a local Soccer club, and currently learning more on Machine Learning and AI Agents!<br>

 ## 🌐 Socials: